k-soliman/DeepFl-LogP/README.md

 Installation instruction for windows:

-Prior installation: make sure to update conda.
+Prior installation: make sure to update conda & update conda-build separately.

 It's recommended to create a new conda environment, as follow: